john-tech-writer/stack-project-docs/docs/vintage-rod-workflow.md

 # Vintage rod workflow

-Log purchase details: date, store / seller, cost in log in the workspace `rods/`
+Log purchase details: date, store / seller, cost in log in the workspace `purchase logs/`

+Log more detailed information in a rod-specfic doc in the workspace `rods/[slug].md` following standards as for reels in [Naming and slugs](naming-slugs.md).

-Capture the rod in an inspection-first format.
+Capture the rod in an inspection-first format, as detailed in the following sections.

-## Inspect before fishing
+## Inspect

-    Check the blue blank for lengthwise cracks, whitening, deep scratches, or soft spots—especially around guides and near the handle.
+  - Check the rod blank for lengthwise cracks, whitening, deep scratches, or soft spots, especially around guides and near the handle.
+Note that most of the vintage rods will be fiberglass / glass.

-    Flex it gradually while listening for loose guide feet or failing wraps.
+  - Flex it gradually while listening for loose guide feet or failing wraps.

-    Inspect the tip-top and guide rings for grooves that could damage line.
+  - Inspect the tip-top and guide rings for grooves that could damage line.

-    Check cork, reel seat, and winding checks for movement.
+  - Check cork, reel seat, and winding checks for movement.

-    If it has original thread wraps, photograph them before any restoration; a simple preservation-focused rewrap is generally preferable to stripping a scarce original finish.
+  - If it has original thread wraps, photograph them before any restoration - a simple preservation-focused rewrap is generally preferable to stripping a scarce original finish.

 ## Images

   - Full-length images against a neutral background, front and reverse.

-  - Decal close-ups before cleaning or polishing.
+  - Close shots of decals before / after cleaning.

+  - Close shots of any unusual mechanisms, e.g., the reel holder.

+  - Close shots of the guides and wraps.

-  - A gentle flex photo or side-profile “deflection” image using a light, known hanging load — not an aggressive bend test.
+  - Full-length side-profile “deflection” image using a light, known hanging load — not an aggressive bend test.

 Save in `Pictures/rods/[slug].jpg`

+For any more detailed info on image workflow see the Image workflow page in the stack-project-docs repo.

 ## Colors, measurements, materials

-  - Blank color, diameter at grip and just below tip, and total measured length.
+  - Blank color, diameter at grip and just below tip, length of blank, and total measured length.

   - Each guide: style, ring material, wrap color, trim bands, and guide spacing from butt cap.